Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/API_Database/API_documentation.md

-# Sapient API Catalyst Fund Proposals Query Guide
+# Sapient API Catalyst Fund Proposals Database & API Query Guide

+The documentation provided gives first a high level motivation of our chosen implementation, a User's Guide how to work with the data through the API, and some [high level](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/Funds/API_Database/API_documentation.md#project-catalyst-database-technical-architecture) additional information about database schema, indexing strategies, and optimization techniques.

-This guide explains how to use any Linux/WSL command-line interface to query the Catalyst Fund Proposals Atlas MongoDB database.
-The tool provides flexible access to proposal data across funds (F7 until most recent F12), with various filtering and search options.
+You'll learn how to use any Linux/WSL command-line interface to query the Catalyst Fund Proposals Atlas MongoDB database.
+The tool provides flexible access to proposal and voting outcome data across funds (F7 until most recent F12), with various filtering and search options.
 Fund-13 will be uploaded after the voting results are out.

-First, let's understand why we opted to use a (noSQL, document-oriented) database instead of "just" Pandas CSV files in a S3 bucket (another simple way we used in the setup process):
+First, let's understand why we opted to use a (*noSQL, document-oriented*) database instead of "just" Pandas CSV files in a S3 bucket (another simple way we used in the setup process and for the 20 data report examples):

 **Query Performance**